akamai/edgeworkers-examples/delivery/media/dash/examples/typescript/README.md

 # Example
-This example demonstrate usage of Dash module in typescript project.
+This example demonstrate usage of Dash module in TypeScript project.

 ## Usage